bytecodealliance/rfcs/accepted/wasmtime-lts.md

   will be reviewed to backport a bug fix.
 Bug fixes are required to land on `main` first, however.
 * New features are not supported on LTS releases, even if someone sends a PR.
+* Backports are required to not increase the minimum-supported-Rust-version (MSRV) from when the LTS branch was created.
+This means that the same version of Rust can be used to compile an LTS branch for its entire lifecycle.

 LTS releases will be automated the same way all releases are managed for Wasmtime today.
 A dedicated `release-N.0.0` branch is created and then further